shturno/dev-helper/vscode-extension/README.md

 - You can delete all your data at any time via the extension interface or by uninstalling the extension.

 For details, see the linked policy files above.

+## Accessibility

+- High contrast themes available (light, dark, high-contrast)
+- Keyboard navigation supported in all dialogs and dashboard
+- ARIA labels and roles in webview UI
+- Visual focus indicators for all interactive elements
+- All icons and images have alt text
+- Designed for screen reader compatibility
+- If you have accessibility needs or suggestions, please open an issue

 ---